 III.
-Reporting Party's Request Not to Pursue Investigation or Adjudication
+Complainant's Request Not to Pursue Investigation or Adjudication

-A Reporting Party may request that the College take no action, that an Investigation not be conducted, or that a specific adjudication process or part thereof not take place.
-A Reporting Party may also decline to respond to requests from the Title IX Coordinator or Deputy to discuss the allegations of Sexual Misconduct.
+A complainant may request that the College take no action, that an Investigation not be conducted, or that a specific adjudication process or part thereof not take place.
+A complainant may also decline to respond to requests from the Title IX Coordinator or Deputy to discuss the allegations of Prohibited Conduct.

-If the Complaint makes one of these requests or does not respond to requests to discuss the allegations of Sexual Misconduct, the Title IX Coordinator or Deputy will consider the reasons for the request or decision not to appear for a meeting, including concerns about the continued safety of the Reporting Party and members of the campus community.
-The Title IX Coordinator or Deputy will inform the Reporting Party that the College's ability to investigate, discipline the Responding Party or otherwise respond to the report may be limited.
+If the complainant makes one of these requests or does not respond to requests to discuss the allegations of Prohibited Conduct, the Title IX Coordinator or Deputy will consider the reasons for the request or decision not to appear for a meeting, including concerns about the continued safety of the complainant and members of the campus community.
+The Title IX Coordinator or Deputy will inform the complainant that the College's ability to investigate, discipline the respondent or otherwise respond to the report may be limited.

-The Title IX Coordinator or Deputy will balance the Reporting Party's desire not to have the report investigated or adjudicated against considerations about the continued health and safety of members of the community.
-If a Reporting Party does not want to have a report investigated or declines to respond to requests to discuss the allegations, and the Title IX Coordinator or Deputy has concerns that not taking action might violate law and/or endanger the health or safety of any individual, the Title IX Coordinator or Deputy will weigh the following factors in considering a request that no Investigation or adjudication be conducted:
+The Title IX Coordinator or Deputy will balance the complainant's desire not to have the report investigated or adjudicated against considerations about the continued health and safety of members of the community.
+If a complainant does not want to have a report investigated or declines to respond to requests to discuss the allegations, and the Title IX Coordinator or Deputy has concerns that not taking action might violate law and/or endanger the health or safety of any individual, the Title IX Coordinator or Deputy will weigh the following factors in considering a request that no Investigation or adjudication be conducted:

-- The seriousness of the conduct; - The respective ages and roles of the Reporting Party and Responding Party; - The rights of the Responding Party to receive notice before disciplinary action is sought; - Circumstances that suggest there is an increased risk of the Responding Party committing additional acts of sexual violence or other violence (e.g., whether there have been other complaints or reports of harassment or misconduct about the same Responding Party, whether the Responding Party has a history of arrests or records from a prior school indicating a history of violence, whether the Responding Party threatened further sexual violence or other violence against the Reporting Party or others, and whether the sexual violence was committed by multiple Responding Parties): - Circumstances that suggest there is an increased risk of future acts of sexual violence under similar circumstances (e.g., whether the Reporting Party's report reveals a pattern of perpetration through the use of illicit use of drugs or alcohol, at a given location or by a particular group); - Whether the sexual violence was perpetrated with a weapon; and - Whether the College possesses other means to obtain relevant evidence (e.g., security cameras or personnel, physical evidence).
+- The seriousness of the conduct; - The respective ages and roles of the complainant and respondent; - The rights of the respondent to receive notice before disciplinary action is sought; - Circumstances that suggest there is an increased risk of the respondent committing additional acts of sexual violence or other violence (e.g., whether there have been other complaints or reports of harassment about the same respondent, whether the respondent has a history of arrests or records from a prior school indicating a history of violence, whether the respondent threatened further sexual violence or other violence against the complainant or others, and whether the sexual violence was committed by multiple respondents); - Circumstances that suggest there is an increased risk of future acts of sexual violence under similar circumstances (e.g., whether the complainant's report reveals a pattern of perpetration through the use of

+- illicit use of drugs or alcohol, at a given location or by a particular group); - Whether the sexual violence was perpetrated with a weapon; and - Whether the College possesses other means to obtain relevant evidence (e.g., security cameras or personnel, physical evidence).

-The Title IX Coordinator or Deputy may consult with relevant College employees, including but not limited to, the Dean of Students, the Provost, the Director of Human Resources, and legal counsel to determine whether a request not to investigate or adjudicate may be granted.
+The Title IX Coordinator or Deputy may consult with relevant College employees, including but not limited to, the Dean of Students, the Provost, the Associate Vice President of Human Resources, and legal counsel to determine whether a request not to investigate or adjudicate may be granted.
 The Title IX Coordinator or Deputy will make the ultimate decision about whether to conduct an Investigation or respond to the report in another manner, including taking protective remedies, such as those described below.

 The College will take all reasonable steps to investigate and respond to the report consistent with the request for privacy or request not to pursue an Investigation.
-If the College is unable to take action consistent with the request of the Reporting Party, the Title IX Coordinator or Deputy will inform the Reporting Party via email about the College's chosen course of action.
+If the College is unable to take action consistent with the request of the complainant, the Title IX Coordinator or Deputy will inform the complainant via email about the College's chosen course of action.